Posts - Bill - SRES 229 A resolution to authorize the production of records by the Committee on Foreign Relations.

 senate 05/14/2025 - 119th Congress

-We are working to authorize the Committee on Foreign Relations to share specific records with the Department of Justice that are relevant to an ongoing court case, ensuring the proper balance between Senate privileges and the needs of justice.
+We are working to authorize the Committee on Foreign Relations to share specific records with the Department of Justice that are relevant to an ongoing court case, ensuring that the justice system has access to necessary information while respecting Senate privileges.

 Congress.gov